 After the release of Dark Endless, Marduk underwent some sort of transformation.

-What they released on that album was Black Metal, despite the Death Metal structures and so on.
+What they released on that album was Bback metal, despite the death metal structures and so on.
 However, on Those of the

 Unlight, they shed this sound for something darker and more raw.
 They lost their vocalist, Andreas Axelsson, as he went